oil-oil/website/_posts/careers/en-US/senior-nginx-development-engineer.md

 4. Nginx, OpenResty code contributors are preferred;

 ### Additional

-Salaries that exceed the industry average.

-A technical atmosphere with a top engineer culture, where engineers are Apache committers and PMCs.

-Normal domestic five-percent insurance and pension benefits.

-Paid annual leave.

-A work environment where career and life can be balanced.

-Age is not the most important thing.
-Whether you have just graduated from college or already have a family, we are here only for your abilities.

-We're a distributed company with employees in 6 cities across China, and we do all of our collaboration through GitHub, Slack, Google Docs, and Tencent Meetings.
+We're a remote work company with employees in 6 cities across China, and we do all of our collaboration through GitHub, Slack and Google Docs.

 ### Contact